-Jenna Tamimi Performance Studies/ Gender Studies PhD Student We would like to take this time to give a special thanks to the following for their contributions to this year's QGrad: - The UCLA LGBTQ Studies Program for all their support. - Claudia Defaz, our Program Coordinator, and the rest of the Humanities Administrative Group, Jacyln Robbin, Diane Ohkawahira, and Yadira Marquez for all their assistance. - Our artist, Andrea Nancy, for their amazing artwork. - Our keynote speakers, Dr. Talia Bettcher and Mariana Marroquin. - Our graduate student presenters. - Our faculty moderators. - Our student volunteers for their time and dedication. - Our co-sponsor, the David Bohnett foundation, for its generous support
+Jenna Tamimi Performance Studies/ Gender Studies PhD Student

+We would like to take this time to give a special thanks to the following for their contributions to this year's QGrad:

+- The UCLA LGBTQ Studies Program for all their support. - Claudia Defaz, our Program Coordinator, and Jessika Herrera, our SAO, and the rest of the Humanities Administrative Group for all their assistance. - Our artist for their amazing artwork. - Alma Lopez for her artist knowledge and guidance. - Our faculty moderators. - Our volunteers for their time and dedication. - Our co-sponsor the David Bohnett foundation for its generous support

+NOTES

-NOTES Thank you for participating and making QGrad a success!
+Thank you for participating and making QGrad a success!
 Please take the time to fill out an evaluation and please turn it in at check-in to receive free swag (including a T-shirt or tote bag while supplies last!)
 We appreciate all the support!
 Without your help this conference would not be possible!

 University of California, Los Angeles

 UCLA LGBTQ Studies

 A9 Haines Hall

 Los Angeles, CA 90095

 (310) 825-7650

 Igbtqstudies.ucla.edu

 - ggradconference.com

 - 対 qgradconference@gmail.com

 - @qgradconference #QGRAD

 - QGRADConference